Esri/dictionary-renderer-toolkit/docs/add-a-configuration-for-country-indicator-for-MIL-STD-2525C.md

   ```

-2. Add new symbol field.
-In the configuration file add `countrycode` to the list of symbol fields.
+2. _Add new symbol field:_ In the configuration file add `countrycode` to the list of symbol fields.
 This adds `countrycode` in the Symbology Fields section of the Dictionary Symbology pane.

   `"symbol": ["sidc", "affiliation", "extendedfunctioncode", "status", "hqtffd", "echelonmobility", "civilian", "direction", "countrycode"],`